 - Entrance and guided tours in Fram and Kon-Tiki Museums

-- Gratuities to the guide and driver are not included in the tour price.
+- Gratuity to the guide is not included in the tour price.

 Walking tour to Akershus Fortress and walk along Karl Johan steet

 Walk to harbor and ferry crossing to Bygdoy peninsula

 Kon-Tiki and Fram Museum visit

 Return ferry to downtown Oslo

 Children’s Discounts: 3-year-old and under are free, 15% discount for ages 4-12.